 Lightsong looked up.

 Llarimar stared out through the bars, looking toward one of the flickering lanterns set in the stark stone wall.
 “I was a priest, even then.
-I worked in the palace of Kindwind the Honest.
+I worked in the palace of Kindwinds the Honest.
 I saw how he lied, however, to play the games of politics.
 The longer I spent in that palace, the less I began to believe in the Iridescent Tones.”

 He fell silent for a moment, then he looked up, meeting Lightsong’s eyes.

 “And then, you died.
 Died rescuing my daughter from drowning.
 That’s the girl you see in your visions, Lightsong.
 The description is perfect.
 She was your favorite niece.
 Still would be, I assume.
-If it hadn’t been for you. . . .”
+If you hand’t. . . .”

 He shook his head.
 “When we found you on the shore, dead, I lost hope.
 I was going to resign my position.
 I knelt above your body, weeping.
-And then, the colors started to glow.
+And then, the Colors started to glow.
 You lifted your head, body changing, getting larger, muscles growing strong.

-“I knew at that moment.
-I knew that if a man like you were the type chosen to return--a man who had died to save another--then the Tones were real.
+“I knew it at that moment.
+I knew that if a man like you were chosen to return--a man who had died to save another--then the Iridescent Tones were real.
 The visions were real.
 And the Gods were real.
 You gave me my faith back, Stennimar.”

 He met Lightsong’s eyes.
 “You are a God.
 To me, at least.
 It doesn’t have to do with how easily you can be killed, how much Breath you have, or how you look.
 It has to do with who you are, and what you mean.”